theoboldt/fritzbox-munin-fast/README.md

 ## Localization

-Two scripts depend on the language selected in your fritzbox: the uptime and wifi\_devices.
+The fritzbox_energy script depends on the language selected in your fritzbox.
 Currently, two locales are
 supported:

 1. German: `de` (default)